iotaledger/wasp/contracts/rust/wasmlib/docs/Init.md

 // of member addresses according to predefined division factors.
 The intent is
 // to showcase basic functionality of WasmLib through a minimal implementation
 // and not to come up with a complete robust real-world solution.
+// Note that we have drawn out constructs that could have been done in a single
+// line over multiple statements to be able to properly document step by step
+// what is happening in the code.

 use wasmlib::*;